Use this glossary to get familiar with terms often used in coverage of the novel coronavirus, which causes COVID-19.

 Drive-thru testing: Instead of visiting a doctor's office or other indoor health care facility, patients pull up in their cars to a specific outdoor site where diagnostic and/or antibody tests for COVID-19 are done.
 Health care providers stand outside and do testing through car windows.

 Droplet: A tiny moist particle that is released when you cough or sneeze.
-You may contract the coronavirus if you’re close to someone who is carrying it and your mouth, nose, or eyes come into contact with droplets they have released.
+You may get the coronavirus if you’re close to someone who is carrying it and your mouth, nose, or eyes come into contact with droplets they have released.

 Emergency use authorization: A ruling put out by the FDA in an emergency, allowing medical professionals to use certain products before they have the agency’s full approval, clearance, or licensing.